-David is a Cancer Researcher at Vanderbilt University.
-His work focuses on using additive manufacturing to generate models that recapitulate hematological and solid cancer metastases in the bone marrow.
+David was a Cancer Researcher at Vanderbilt University.
+His work focused on using additive manufacturing to generate models that recapitulate hematological and solid cancer metastases in the bone marrow.
 By seeding the appropriate cell populations on 3D printed bone scaffolds, healthy and pathological marrow tissue can be generated outside of the body for screening drugs.

 As a side project, David has developed low-cost CNC liquid handlers to automate and expedite his research.
 The designs and software for this affordable instrument are published by Scientific Reports and available online at openliquidhandler.com.